slackapi/bolt-js/examples/socket-mode/README.md

 # Bolt-js Socket Mode Test App

-This is a quick example app to test socket-mode with bolt-js.
+This is a quick example app to test [Socket Mode](https://api.slack.com/socket-mode) with bolt-js.

 If using OAuth, local development requires a public URL where Slack can send requests.
 In this guide, we'll be using [`ngrok`](https://ngrok.com/download).
 Checkout [this guide](https://api.slack.com/tutorials/tunneling-with-ngrok) for setting it up.
 OAuth installation is only needed for public distribution.
 For internal apps, we recommend installing via your app config.